Breast cancer management: Targeted therapy

 In patients whose cancer expresses an over-abundance of the HER2 protein, a monoclonal antibody known as trastuzumab (Herceptin) is used to block the activity of the HER2 protein in breast cancer cells, slowing their growth.

 In the advanced cancer setting, trastuzumab use in combination with chemotherapy can both delay cancer growth as well as improve the recipient's survival.
 Pertuzumab may work synergistically with trastuzumab on the expanded EGFR family of receptors, although it is currently only standard of care for metastatic disease.

 Neratinib has been approved by the FDA for extended adjuvant treatment of early stage HER2-positive breast cancer.

 PARP inhibitors are used in the metastatic setting, and are being investigated for use in the non-metastatic setting through clinical trials.

 Approved antibody-drug conjugates: trastuzumab emtansine (2013), trastuzumab deruxtecan (2019), sacituzumab govitecan (2020).

+Imlunestrant (Inluriyo) was approved for medical use in the United States in September 2025.